silitics/rugpi/www/docs/getting-started.md

 You will notice that this command places various files and directories in the current working directory.
 The file `rugix-bakery.toml` is the global project configuration file.
-It declares build artifacts, such as images for potentially different types of systems.
+It declares build artifacts, such as images for potentially different types of devices.
 In addition, there are two directories `recipes` and `layers`.
 A _recipe_ describes additions and modifications that should be made to a system being build and a _layer_ combines multiple recipes.
-Let's now make some changes and customize our Debian variant a bit.
+Let's now make some changes and customize our Debian derivate a bit.

 ## System Customization